nx-js/observer-util/README.md

 ## Platform support

-* Node: 6.5 and above
+- Node: 6.5 and above
-* Chrome: 49 and above
+- Chrome: 49 and above
-* Firefox: 38 and above
+- Firefox: 38 and above
-* Safari: 10 and above
+- Safari: 10 and above
-* Edge: 12 and above
+- Edge: 12 and above
-* Opera: 36 and above
+- Opera: 36 and above
-* IE is not supported
+- IE is not supported

 ## Alternative builds

 This library detects if you use ES6 or commonJS modules and serve the right format to you.
 The exposed bundles are transpiled to ES5 to support common tools - like UglifyJS minifying.
 If you would like a finer control over the provided build, you can specify them in your imports.

-* `nemo-observer-util/dist/es.es6.js` exposes an ES6 build with ES6 modules.
+- `nemo-observable-util/dist/es.es6.js` exposes an ES6 build with ES6 modules.
-* `nemo-observer-util/dist/es.es5.js` exposes an ES5 build with ES6 modules.
+- `nemo-observable-util/dist/es.es5.js` exposes an ES5 build with ES6 modules.
-* `nemo-observer-util/dist/cjs.es6.js` exposes an ES6 build with commonJS modules.
+- `nemo-observable-util/dist/cjs.es6.js` exposes an ES6 build with commonJS modules.
-* `nemo-observer-util/dist/cjs.es5.js` exposes an ES5 build with commonJS modules.
+- `nemo-observable-util/dist/cjs.es5.js` exposes an ES5 build with commonJS modules.

-If you use a bundler, set up an alias for `nemo-observer-util` to point to your desired build.
+If you use a bundler, set up an alias for `nemo-observable-util` to point to your desired build.
 You can learn how to do it with webpack [here](https://webpack.js.org/configuration/resolve/#resolve-alias) and with rollup [here](https://github.com/rollup/rollup-plugin-alias#usage).

 ## Contributing